yensyaa/python2025/README.md

 These are the students and their projects for the Penang Science Cluster's Python 2025 Advance Workshop.

+The grading rubric to be used with descriptions of how the points are awarded can be found [here](https://github.com/PenangScienceCluster/python2025/wiki/Grading-Rubric).
+The judges reserve the right to modify the scoring system should anything unforeseen outside of the written criteria arise.

 # Objective

 1. Fork and install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) the manual way.